Bullets For Big Game Hunting

 Barnes

-The Barnes premium X-Bullet dispenses with the lead core altogether.
-It is a hollow point design made of pure copper.
 The hollowed-out tip of the bullet splits along four lines and peels back to create a mushroom effect, while the solid body of the bullet insures deep penetration.
 The tip is designed to mushroom at impact velocities over 1,600 fps, and to roughly double its original diameter at impact velocities of at least 1,800 fps.
-The X-Bullet has proven suitable for CXP2 class game (deer, antelope, black bear), CXP3 class animals (elk, alg, moose), and even for CXP4 class (thick-skinned dangerous) game in appropriate calibers.
-It usually retains 70-100% of its original weight.
-X-Bullets are available in various styles for nearly all calibers from .22 to .45.
-They are also available with Barnes proprietary XLC coating, a blue dry-film lubricant that is said to reduce copper fouling.
+The TSX has proven suitable for CXP2 class game (deer, antelope, black bear), CXP3 class animals (elk, kudu, moose) and even for Class 4 (thick-skinned dangerous) game in appropriate calibers.
+The Triple Shock X-Bullet seems to be accurate and provides very deep penetration, good expansion and retains 70-100% of its original weight.
+TSX-Bullets are available in various styles for nearly all calibers from .22 to .45.

 Federal

-Federal's best known premium bullet is the Trophy Bonded Bear Claw, designed by Jack Carter.
-This bullet is marketed to reloaders under the Speer brand.
-(Federal and Speer are owned by the same parent company.)
-It is designed for deep penetration and for use on CXP2 to CXP4 class game.
+Federal Ammunition offers proprietary bullets.
+The Trophy Bonded Bear Claw, designed by Jack Carter, is perhaps the best known.
+It is designed for deep penetration and for use on Class 2 to Class 4 class game.
 The front approximately 55% of the bullet resembles a normal soft point bullet with a bonded lead core; the shank of the bullet is solid hard copper.
 In cross section it looks like the front half of a Nosler Partition married to the shank of a Barnes X-Bullet.
-It is the reverse of the CT Fail Safe.
 It is intended to perform in a manner similar to the Nosler Partition and Swift A-Frame.
+The Trophy Bonded Tip is similar, but adds a plastic tip to initiate expansion.

 Hornady

-Hornady Interlock bullets are of conventional design, with a cannelure and the addition of a small raised edge on the inside of the jacket near the base of the bullet (the Interlock) to help prevent core slippage during expansion.
+Hornady InterLock bullets are of conventional jacketed soft point design with a cannelure and the addition of a small raised edge on the inside of the jacket near the base of the bullet (the InterLock) to help prevent core slippage during expansion.
+This is a well proven bullet design suitable for all Class 2 and Class 3 animals in appropriate calibers and bullet weights.
+InterLock bullets come in round nose, flat point and pointed (Spire Point) styles in most calibers.

 The SST is an Interlock type bullet with a red plastic tip and a boat tail base.
-It features an extremely high BC and quick expansion.
+It features an extremely high BC and faster expansion than the standard, lead tipped, InterLock bullet.
+It is available in most calibers.

-Hornady InterBond bullets are visually smilar to Hornady's plastic tipped SST bullets without a cannelure.
+Hornady InterBond bullets are visually similar to Hornady's plastic tipped SST bullets, but lack a cannelure.
 Internally they are constructed more like a Remington Core-Lokt Ultra.
-They feature a red plastic tip, a tapered jacket with a very heavy midsection, and a lead core bonded to the jacket.
+They have a red plastic tip, tapered jacket with a very heavy midsection and a lead core bonded to the jacket.
 They feature high ballistic coefficients combined with good weight retention.
-They are a top choice for high velocity calibers and mixed bag CXP2-CXP3 game hunts.
+They are a good choice for high velocity calibers and mixed bag Class 2 and Class 3 hunts.

 Norma